dz0ny/docker-wpdev/README.md

 # docker-wpdev

-A nice and easy way to get a wpdev instance up and running using docker.
+A nice and easy way to get a Wordpress instance up and running using docker.
 For help on getting started with docker see the [official getting started guide][0].
-For more information on wpdev and check out it's [website][1].
+For more information on Wordpress and check out it's [website][1].

 ## Building docker-wpdev